LaLaLexiT

 Project

-As a scientific resource, LaLaLexiT will be built on the basis of lexicographic work carried out on a selection of Latin texts in prose and poetry from the period between the 3rd and 7th centuries AD.
+Nationalisms and emerging ideologies, migration of peoples, major cultural and political upheavals: Late Antiquity is undoubtedly an age of great change, which shaped European culture in the following centuries.
+Supported by the NextGenerationEU program, the project will provide the first Latin digital glossary focused on the historical transition of Late Antiquity.
+As a scientific resource, the glossary will be built on the basis of lexicographic work carried out on a selection of Latin texts in prose and poetry from the period between the 3rd and 7th centuries AD.
 These texts hold significant literary value as they encapsulate the essence of the Late Antique transition, interpreting its complexities, and introducing or redefining expressions and imagery that have since permeated our lexicon and cultural ethos.
-Authors chosen for inclusion are deemed exemplary witnesses of this transformative epoch, selected for their impact on contemporary and subsequent cultural landscapes.
+As part of its public engagement mission, the project LaLaLexiT includes a podcast and dissemination activities.

 Digital archives